38th Division Sustainment Brigade

-The 38th Infantry Division Sustainment Brigade (former 38th Sustainment Brigade) is a sustainment brigade of the United States Army National Guard in Indiana, which is assigned to the 38th Infantry Division.
+The 38th Division Sustainment Brigade (former 38th Sustainment Brigade) is a sustainment brigade of the United States Army National Guard in Indiana, which is assigned to the 38th Infantry Division.

 The former 38th Division Support Command (DISCOM), along with several other support units, transformed into the 38th Sustainment Brigade in 2008.
 When this transformation began, the unit's headquarters shifted from Indianapolis, Indiana, to Kokomo, Indiana.

 The 38th Infantry Division distinctive unit insignia was used by members of this unit until the current design was approved in May 2009.

 Service history

 The 38th Sustainment Brigade’s origins date to the Mexican Border Crisis when this unit function as a combat arms company.
 The Indiana National Guard unit was organized and federally recognized on June 3, 1916 as Headquarters Company, 3rd Battalion, 2nd Infantry in Indianapolis.
 From June 28, through July 9, 1916, the unit was mustered into federal service in support of Mexican Border service.
 After nearly eight months, it was mustered out of federal service from February 21-26, 1917.

 Several weeks later, this unit was called up for World War I duties.
 Entering federal service on March 25, 1917, its members were sent to Camp Shelby, Mississippi, where the unit was redesignated as Headquarters Company, 3rd Battalion, 152nd Infantry, a company of the 38th Division.

 The 38th Infantry Division arrived in Europe in October 1918 and was dispersed into front-line fighting units.
 After the Armistice of 11 November 1918 was signed, the division was demobilized March 8, 1919, at Camp Taylor, Louisville, Kentucky.

 After World War I, Headquarters Company, 3rd Battalion, 152nd Infantry was reorganized and federally recognized September 22, 1921, at Indianapolis.
 Subsequently, this unit went through two changes prior to World War II: